JT-Banks/CSC4330ProjectGroup1/README.md

 # CSC4330ProjectGroup1

-**Simply a placeholder app, that may or may not be used for CSC 4330 [Spring Semester 2022]**

-Simple React application to provide the following features:
+React application to provide the following features:
 - Login page
 - Profile page
 - Register page
+- Product page (to be implemented)
+- Shopping cart (to be implemented)
 - Cookies(Session token)
 - Logout functionality